ralph-mcardell/sh-utils/doc/parseargs.md

   - `tr` utility to translate characters
   - `sed` utility to replace strings
   - `echo` utility with non standard `-n` option
+- `getopt` utility to help processing short optioanl arguments
-- `getconf ARG_MAX` to determine limit of maximum possible number of command-line arguments
+- `ARG_MAX` configuration variable to `getconf` if `getconf` is installed.
+Used to determine limit of maximum possible number of command-line arguments
 - `echo` utility with non standard `-n` option (used directly by *parseargs*)